yanncharlou/ArturiaEssentialForFLStudio/README.md

 Et voilà. ;-)

-You can click on `watch` on the upper right corner of this page to get advised on news releases.
+You can click on `watch` on the upper right corner of this page to get advised on new releases.

 Have fun and tell me what function I should add on wich button in next release.